spectrocloud/librarium/docs/docs-content/getting-started/cluster-profiles.md

 meet specific types of workloads on your Palette cluster deployments.
 You can create as many profiles as needed for your workloads.

-Once you create your profiles, the provide you with a repeatable deployment process for all of your development and production environments.
-Cluster profile layers also give you visibility on the layers, packages and versions present on your deployed clusters.
+Cluster profiles provide you with a repeatable deployment process for all of your development and production environments.
+They also give you visibility on the layers, packages and versions present on your deployed clusters.

 Finally, if you want to update or maintain your deployed workloads, cluster profiles give you the flexibility to make changes to all clusters deployed with the profile by removing, swapping or adding a new layer.
 Palette will then